Cognitive behavior includes spatial orientation; memory, learning, housetraining; and recognizing and reacting to human family members.

 These changes are often written off as being due to normal aging.
-A recent study at the University of California School of Veterinary Medicine demonstrates how common these observations are: out of 69 dogs participating, 32% of the 11-year old dogs were affected by this syndrome and 100% of the dogs 16 years of age older were affected.
+A study at the University of California School of Veterinary Medicine demonstrated how common these observations are: out of 69 dogs participating, 32% of the 11-year old dogs were affected by this syndrome and 100% of the dogs 16 years of age older were affected.

 Still, the high frequency with which the syndrome is seen in older dogs does not make the behavior normal.
 Other studies have shown that dogs affected by this syndrome show deposition of amyloid (a protein) in their brains in patterns very similar to the amyloid plaques found in the brains of human Alzheimer’s patients.